afastbaker/pingpong/README.md

 * Clone the repository from GitHub (https://github.com/afastbaker/pingpong)
 * Open the index.html file in your browser of choice
+* Program will then function in the web browser
+* Input a number
+* Click submit button
+* A number range will be generated

 ## Known Bugs